 Overview of Dreams Macao Beach Resort (property and common areas)

 Compared to other all-inclusive resorts, Dreams Macao Beach is a pretty compact property where you can get quickly from A to B. From the lobby to the beach it’s a mere 300-yard walk and the furthest room in the entire resort, a Preferred Club Two Bedroom Swim-Out Villa, is a 450-yard walk from the beach.
-Those are pretty short distances compared to other all-inclusive resorts in Punta Cana, where you might be half a mile away from the beach.
+Those are pretty short distances compared to other all-inclusive resorts in Punta Cana (such as Hard Rock Punta Cana or Melia Punta Cana), where you might be half a mile away from the beach.

 Due to the small size of the property, no shuttles are running through the resort, everything is walkable.

-When entering the Dreams Macao Beach, you will be greeted by the tennis courts, the sports grounds and the 2-bedroom villas, which are located furthest away from the beach.
+When entering Dreams Macao Beach Resort, you will be greeted by the tennis courts, the sports grounds and the 2-bedroom villas, which are located furthest away from the beach.
 The villas are nestled around the water park, which is surprisingly big and features various big water slides, a lazy river and some smaller pools.
 Teens and youth will be entertained here for a while.

 Further areas between the lobby and the beach are the main plaza, the snack bar and further restaurants (see below for details) as well as the main pool with its pool bar, where you can relax, mingle and enjoy the sun.
 The pool is not the biggest one but sufficient for the size of the resort.
 Just if you’d like to swim a lot you might wish for a larger space.

-Unfortunately, Dreams Macao Beach doesn’t feature a tropical garden like other all-inclusive resorts due to the limited size.
-However, your main Caribbean flavor comes from the palm limed beach and the turquoise water you can see from various places throughout the resort.
+Unfortunately, Dreams Macao Beach doesn’t feature a tropical garden like other all-inclusive resorts due to its limited size.
+However, your main Caribbean flavor comes from the palm-limed beach and the turquoise water you can see from various places throughout the resort.

 The beach at Dreams Macao Beach Resort

 I know that most of you love to lounge around at the pool, but Dreams Macao Beach should be one of your top-picks when looking for an all-inclusive resort in the Dominican Republic due to the beach, as Macao Beach counts as one of Punta Cana most beautiful beaches.
-It was even once rewarded by UNESCO as one of the Caribbeans’ best beaches, so you know what to expect. 🙂
+It was even once rewarded by UNESCO as one of the Caribbeans’ best beaches (and still is one of the best beaches in the Dominican Republic), so you know what to expect. 🙂

 Last but not least, if you love beach walks, Macao Beach is a reasonable choice for you.
 It is not as long as many other Punta Cana beaches, but you can walk around a mile to the northwest before it gets a bit rocky.
 If you prefer longer walks or even hikes, there is a nice trail heading parallel to the beach to some pristine beaches up to Uvero Alto, the next bigger beach zone.
 It’s a 2.5-mile walk until you reach the next hotel area.